 Tip #1: Don’t rush RFP

-Our first tip is simple.
+Our first tip regarding how to outsource software development well is a fairly simple one.
 Spend more time learning about your partner early on and you’ll increase your chances of success down the road.
-This is key during the request for proposal stage (RFP), where you’ll be soliciting business proposals from potential partners.
+This is key during the request for proposal (RFP) stage, where you’ll be soliciting business proposals from potential partners.
 It can be tempting to speed through this process and jump right into development.
 But knowing who you’ll be working with is essential, as it’ll make or break the product you build.
 Here’s a short checklist to go through before moving forward:

 - Check your partner’s references.